goldbergyoni/nodebestpractices/README.md

 ## ![✔] 5.9.
 Make your code production-ready

 **TL;DR:** Code with the end in mind, plan for production from day 1.
-This sounds a bit vague so I’ve compiled inside (click Gist below) few development tips that are closely related to production maintenance
+This sounds a bit vague so I’ve compiled a few development tips that are closely related to production maintenance (click Gist below)

 **Otherwise:** A world champion IT/devops guy won’t save a system that is badly written